Spanish transition to democracy: First government of Adolfo Suárez (July 1976 – June 1977)

 This program was clear and unequivocal, but its realization tested the political capacity of Suárez.
 He had to convince both the opposition to participate in his plan and the army to allow the process to run uninterrupted, and at the same time needed to bring the situation in the Basque Country under control.

 Despite these challenges, Suárez's project was carried out without delay between July 1976 and June 1977.
 He had to act on many fronts during this short period of time in order to achieve his aims.

 The draft of the Political Reform Act (Ley para la Reforma Política) was written by Torcuato Fernández-Miranda, speaker of the Cortes, who handed it over to the Suárez government in July 1976.
-The project was approved by the Suarez Government in September 1976.
+The project was approved by the Suárez Government in September 1976.
 To open the door to parliamentary democracy in Spain, this legislation could not simply create a new political system by eliminating the obstacles put in place by the Franco regime against democracy: it had to liquidate the Francoist system through the Francoist Cortes itself.
-The Cortes, under the presidency of Fernández-Miranda, debated this law throughout the month of November; it ultimately approved it, with 425 votes in favor, 59 against, and 13 abstentions.
+The Cortes, under the presidency of Fernández-Miranda, debated this bill throughout the month of November; it ultimately approved it, with 425 votes in favor, 59 against, and 13 abstentions.

 The Suárez government sought to gain further legitimacy for the changes through a popular referendum.
 On 15 December 1976, with a 77.72% participation rate, 94% of voters indicated their support for the changes.
 From this moment, it was possible to begin the electoral process (the second part of the Suárez program), which would serve to elect the members of the Constituent Cortes, the body that was to be responsible for creating a democratic constitution.

 With this part of his plan fulfilled, Suárez had to resolve another issue: should he include the opposition groups who had not participated at the beginning of the transition?
 Suárez also had to deal with a third problem: coming to terms with the anti-Francoist opposition.